 Transcripts of academic records are available in the records office.
 Transcripts bearing the seal of the university are ordinarily forwarded from the records office directly to the authorized agencies.
 However, if you need an official transcript, you can receive it in a sealed envelope.
-Unofficial transcripts are available online at myNU.
+Unofficial transcripts are available online through Web Advisor.